philipsens/TennisBallBot/README.md

 * Execute `./raspberry/install_dependencies.sh`.

-* Change workdir to the webapp folder `cd raspberry/webserver/webapp`.
+* Change your work directory to the webapp folder `cd raspberry/webserver/webapp`.

 * Create an environment file `cp .env.example .env.local`.

-* Fill in the api uri, this should be the ip of the `http://` + raspberry pi + `/api/` note the trailing slash.
+* Fill in the api uri, this should be the IP of the Raspberry: `http://` + IP + `/api/` note the trailing slash.
+    * Alternatively you can just do `/api/`.

 * Execute `npm install && npm run build`.